Snowden International School

 --earn a passing grade (4/7) or above on IB exam.

 As an International Baccalaureate program school, Snowden is focusing on educating students to become individuals described in IB learner profile: inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.
-By taking language course students will discover their potentials in language learning and develop an understanding of other cultures and others’ point of view through authentic learning materials.
+By taking a language course students will discover their potentials in language learning and develop an understanding of other cultures and others’ point of view through authentic learning materials.
 By traveling to China or Taiwan during vacations, students will further expand their knowledge about Chinese culture first-hand when travel opportunity becomes available.
-At Snowden, travel experience is part of the curriculum in language learning.
+At Snowden, the travel experience is part of the curriculum in language learning.

-Curriculum Covered over two years:
+Curriculum Covered for over two years:

 education and work

 health and emergencies

 What are the major differences in educational systems between China and the US?